 Citi® ThankYou® Preferred Credit Card for College Students

-The Citi® ThankYou® Preferred Credit Card for College Students will provide the best savings for college students whose budget it preoccupied with entertainment and dining out.
+The Citi® ThankYou® Preferred Credit Card for College Students will provide the best savings for college students whose budget is preoccupied with entertainment and dining out.
 This card provides 2 ThankYou points per dollar in these categories.
 That approximately translates to a 2% return.
-It’s significantly better than both the BankAmericard Travel Rewards® for Students and the BankAmericard Cash Rewards™ for Students when used at bars, clubs, movie theaters, tourist attractions, and even concerts.
+It’s significantly better than both the BankAmericard Travel Rewards® for Students and the BankAmericard Cash Rewards™ for Students when used at bars, movie theaters, tourist attractions, and even concerts.
 Online streaming services like Netflix and Hulu also fall under the 2% entertainment category.

 Like most rewards credit cards, this one isn’t intended for those who carry a balance on their credit card.
 The BankAmericard® Credit Card for Students still wins over the Citi® ThankYou® Preferred Credit Card for College Students when it comes to that.

-Students who aren’t turned away by having to do a little extra homework will find some of the best savings with the Discover it® for Students.
+Students who aren’t turned away by having to do a little extra homework will find some of the best savings with the Discover it® Student Cash Back.
 The card provides one of the highest rewards rates of any student credit card.
 It gives 5% cash back in categories that change each quarter like gas, restaurants, and wholesale clubs up to a quarterly maximum of $1,500 when you activate.
 The downside is that you have to keep track of these changing categories if you want to get the most out of it.
 Non-bonus categories only get you 1% back.
 The bonus calendar tends to be pretty student-friendly.
 It includes things like Amazon.com, where you can order textbooks at a lower price.